Back to top

 Description

 This indicator measures the percentage of long-term care home residents who developed a stage 2 to 4 pressure ulcer or had a pressure ulcer that worsened to a stage 2, 3 or 4 since their previous resident assessment.
-The indicator is calculated as a rolling 4 quarter average.
+Pressure ulcers can happen when a resident sits or lies in the same position for a long period of time.
+Immobility may be due to many physical and psychological factors, neurological diseases like Alzheimer's and improper nutrition or hydration.
+Careful monitoring is required to ensure good quality of care.
+The indicator is calculated as a rolling four quarter average.
 This indicator was jointly developed by interRAI and the Canadian Institute for Health Information (CIHI).
 A lower percentage is better.

 Indicator Status